Skip to content

 alembic upgrade heads

-# add or change models in orchestrator/db/models.py
+# add or change models in orchestrator/core/db/models.py

-vim orchestrator/db/models.py
+vim orchestrator/core/db/models.py

 # Generate a migration for your change